 Average Household Expenses on Clothing and Accessories

-$3,344 is the total spend on clothing and accessories in Canada.
+$3,344 is the total spent on clothing and accessories in Canada.

 Other Household Costs